THE KLEZMER BLINDFOLD TEST

 1. “Oy Avram” Yiddish Princess

-This recording reminds me of Daniel Kahn, the young Jew in Berlin.
-Maybe he’s not so young.
-Let’s call him 35.
+This one reminds me of Daniel Kahn, the young Jew in Berlin.
+Maybe he’s not that young.
+Let’s call him late-30s.
+Middle age is a long slog.
+When does it start?
+What about 66 — is that still middle age?
+What’s old?

 Sarah Mina Gordon, vocals; Michael Winograd, synths; Avi Fox-Rosen, guitar; Yoshie Fruchter, guitar; Ari Folman-Cohen, bass; Chris Berry drums.